 For more than a decade, Julie dedicated herself to mental health services.
 As a Senior Director for Bay Cove Human Services, Julie provided leadership and consultation to directors on clinical, supervisory and operational issues while focusing on staff development and team building to enhance the effectiveness of the residential and clinical services provided to adults living with serious mental illness.
 Julie eventually stepped into the role of Assistant Director of Human Resources where she further enhanced agency-wide recruitment efforts while developing staff retention strategies.
 And as Director of New Initiatives, Julie drove projects in response to changes and trends within the healthcare industry while steering targeted efforts related to strategic business partnerships, inventive service models and innovative research.

-Julie currently holds the role of Executive Director of CCP and LTSS Care Partners, a joint venture between Bay Cove and Vinfen.
-In her role as Director of New Initiatives, Julie was a key player in the evolving partnership between Bay Cove and Vinfen, in standing up the central management structure and in implementing the community partner program model across our six Affiliated Partners: Bay Cove, Vinfen, JRI, MVES, SCES and BSHC.
+Julie currently holds the role of Executive Director of Community Care Partners, a joint venture between Bay Cove and Vinfen.
+In her role as Director of New Initiatives, Julie was a key player in the evolving partnership between Bay Cove and Vinfen, in standing up the central management structure and in implementing the community partner program model across our four Affiliated Partners: Bay Cove, Vinfen, JRI, and MVES.

 Louis Josephson, Ph.D., Bay Cove President and CEO